authcompanion/authcompanion2/documentation/guide/gettingstarted.md

 Pre-requirement:

-- Make sure you have [Node.js](http://nodejs.org) installed **version 16+**
+- Make sure you have [Node.js](http://nodejs.org) installed **latest TLS version - v18 **

-Let's install the application's packages
+Let's install the application's packages.

 ```bash
 $ npm install
 ```

-When you're ready, start the server with the default settings.
+When you're ready, start the server (with the default settings).
+AuthC's default settings are great for getting started and trying things out.

 ```bash
 $ npm run start